Introduction

 Using Powers in Combat

 You will often want to use super powers in combat.
-When you do so, your single die pool roll will serve as both attack and damage.
+When you do so, make a power roll to determine the strength of the expression of your powers.

 Example: Fionna Firefist is engaged in hand-to-hand combat with two bad guys.
 She rolls her Bravo 2 power "fire control" and gets a 3 and an 6.
 The 6 is above her target number (4), so she succeeds in her attack and can deal damage.
 She can either choose to deal 9 damage to one opponent, or 3 damage to one and 6 to the other.